JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

     + Small examples (GD?, Minibatching, )
     +  Performance issues ()

-### Implementation of closeres in julia: documentation
+### Implementation of closures in julia: documentation

+Closure is a record storing a function together with an environment.
+The environment is a mapping associating each *free* variable of the function (variables that are used locally, but defined in an enclosing scope) with the value or reference to which the name was bound when the closure was created.

 ```
 function adder(x)